outaagunga/documentation/strategy-forex.md

 * **For a Short trade**: The Low of the bar must be greater than the Upper Band.
 * **For a Long trade**: The High of the bar must be less than the Lower Band.
 * **State Control (The Latch)**: Use a persistent Boolean (e.g., isEligible) that sets to true upon touching the Middle SMA/Opposite Band.
-Reset to false if a trade executes, price re-touches the SMA before a trigger, or a Free Bar appears on the opposite side.
+Reset to false if a trade executes or a Free Bar appears on the opposite side.
+If price crosses the Middle SMA without a trigger, the setup is invalidated only if the bar closes on the opposite side of the SMA.
 This ensures the setup remains valid if the reversal takes several bars to materialize.

 * **Confirm the "Gap":** There should be visible "daylight" or white space between the Bollinger Band and the candle's nearest wick.